NEIAAC/python-template/README.md

 # Python, now with 39% more GUI 🐍💻

-Template for pythons apps with GUI.
+Template for pythons apps with a GUI.
 Features automated builds on release with binaries for Windows, MacOS and Linux users to download.
 Contains linting, formatting and testing tools.

+Although this template is meant to be a base for bigger projects, there are some limitations and annoyances that derive from using python bindings with Qt.
+To name a few, testing can be cumbersome with PyTest-Qt and the API is not always easy to work with or well documented.
+Other than that, there is also no tooling for using Qt translations with ease so this template essencially provides a non-localized app, this is not to say that it can't be added when building upon it.

+With the exception of the points above, we believe this template to be decently production ready.

 ## Requirements 📋